Google Ad Manager – A Guide For Publishers

 2. Maintain a considerate hierarchy of orders and campaigns.

 3. Always use passbacks so that your unfilled inventories get filled by the house line items or any other passback network by GAM.
 Thus, there is no impression left unattended.
-(Hint: You can also use ‘Header Bidding‘ which increases your revenue and eliminates the need for any passbacks).
+(Hint: You can also use ‘Header Bidding‘, which increases your revenue and eliminates the need for passbacks).

 Google Ad Manager is the leading platform in the advertising industry.
-As a unified solution, it has the advantage of easier setup, maintenance, and administration process.
-Though some publishers may find it overwhelming at first, investment in Google Ad Manager is worthwhile.
-Did we miss anything to include in this guide?
-Let us know in the comments and we will add the answers.
+As a unified solution, it has the advantage of easier setup, maintenance, and administration.
+Some publishers may find it overwhelming initially, but investment in Google Ad Manager is worth it.

 News and Tips for Publishers